-ABOG delivers 3 reading assignments to Diplomates' ABOG Personal Pages, usually during the second weeks of January, May, and August, though some articles may appear at other times during the year.
 Each reading assignment will contain the titles of at least 18 articles: 5 in Obstetrics, 5 in Gynecology, 5 in Office Practice & Women's Health, and 3 in Pediatric and Adolescent Gynecology.
-Articles in areas such as, but not limited to, patient safety, communication, professionalism, and ethics may also be included in some reading lists.
+Additional articles in areas such as, but not limited to, patient safety, communication, professionalism, and ethics may also be included in some reading lists.

 Each article will be accompanied by 4 questions.
 Three of the questions will deal with core content of article, and one question will cover detailed information in the article.

 Some of the questions may assess the application of the conclusions of the article to patient care.

-Diplomates are responsible for obtaining the copies of the articles, reading them, and answering the questions accompanying the articles.
-Diplomates must attest that they personally read the articles and answered the questions.
-Obstetrics & Gynecology has added a feature that will help Diplomates access these articles, many at no cost.
+Diplomates are responsible for obtaining the copies of the articles, reading them, and answering the questions accompanying the article.
+Obstetrics & Gynecology has added a feature that will help Diplomates obtain access to these articles, many at no cost.
 Articles published in the American Journal of Obstetrics & Gynecology are made available without charge for 18 months after publication date.
 ABOG is not allowed to supply copies of the actual articles due to U.S. copyright laws.

-In order to complete the annual Lifelong Learning assignment in MOC Years 1, 2, 4, 5, and 6, the Diplomate must read a total of 30 articles and answer all 4 questions pertaining to each article.
-The Diplomate should choose the 30 articles that are most appropriate to their practice.
+In order to complete the annual Lifelong Learning assignment in MOC Years 1, 2, 4, 5, and 6, the Diplomate must read a total of 10 general articles and answer all 40 questions pertaining to those articles.
+The Diplomate should choose the 10 articles that are most appropriate to their practice.